deib-polimi/PigeonMessanger/README.md

 ### Configuration
 If you want to configure this app as you prefer, pay attention to: `Configuration.java`.

-If you want to realese this application without debug messages inside chats, change this constant to "false" :
+If you want to release this application without debug messages inside chats, change this constant to "false" :
 ```java
     public static final boolean DEBUG_VERSION = true;
 ```

-If you want to change client's and groupowner's ports, change this:
+If you want to change client's and GO's ports, change this:
 ```java
     public static final int GROUPOWNER_PORT = 4545;
     public static final int CLIENT_PORT = 5000;